 Foster’s other published books include I Just Make People Up: Ramblings with Clark Walker, a narrative biography and full-color coffee table art book about an award-winning Alabama artist whose career has spanned six decades, and The Life and Poetry of John Beecher, an academic biography and critical defense of a “forgotten” writer and protest poet who grew up in Birmingham, Alabama.
-Foster also acted as general editor for the curriculum guide, Treasuring Alabama’s Black Belt, published by Auburn University at Montgomery and the Alabama Humanities Foundation, and wrote the curriculum guide for Emily Blejwas’ forthcoming book on Alabama food traditions.
-He is currently at work on a book about the Whitehurst Case, a police-shooting controversy in Montgomery, Alabama in the mid-1970s.
+Foster also acted as general editor for the curriculum guide, Treasuring Alabama’s Black Belt, published by Auburn University at Montgomery and the Alabama Humanities Foundation.
+He has recently completed a book about the Whitehurst Case, a police-shooting controversy in Montgomery, Alabama in the mid-1970s.

 Foster’s shorter works on Southern subjects — including reviews, interviews and articles — have appeared in such varied publications as Callaloo, Evergreen Review, Montgomery Living, and Weird Alabama.
 His poems have appeared in Southern literary journals, such as Steel Toe Review and Birmingham Poetry Review.